ergodicio/diffdiffusion/README.md

-# diffdiffusion
+# Differentiable Diffusion Solver in JAX

-Differentiable Diffusion Solver in JAX
+This repo provides code that solves the diffusion equation in 1D and 2D